SharifCoding/learning-angular/basic-input/README.md

 #### Further Reading
 - [Angular CLI](https://github.com/angular/angular-cli/wiki) - The Angular CLI is a tool to initialize, develop, scaffold and maintain Angular applications.
+- [Interpolation and data-binding](https://docs.angularjs.org/guide/interpolation) - Interpolation markup with embedded expressions is used by AngularJS to provide data-binding to text nodes and attribute values.
+- [Angular ngFor](https://blog.angular-university.io/angular-2-ngfor/) - Learn all Features including trackBy, why is it not only for Arrays?

 [Return to create your first Angular app](../README.md)